Topic alert!

 Fixed rates are currently lower.
 These rates have come down ahead of 'expected' prime rate declines, making it more desirable to lock into a fixed rate if you're comfortable with the mortgage payment.
 True North has great rate term rates available, thanks to our volume discount and access to several lenders.

-According to True North Mortgage, as prime rate cuts piled up, the popularity of a 5-year variable rate pulled slightly ahead of the (mortgage stalwart) 5-year fixed rate for the first time in months.
+According to True North Mortgage, as prime rate cuts piled up, the popularity of a 5-year variable rate pulled ahead of the (mortgage stalwart) 5-year fixed rate for the first time in months.

-In October 2024, here's how True North clients chose:
+In November 2024, here's how True North clients chose:

 During 'normal' economic times, about 30% of clients usually choose a variable rate, about 60% choose a 5-year fixed rate, and roughly 7% choose a 3-year fixed rate.